r-chitturi/r-chitturi.github.io/proj6/index.md

 ## Depth Refocusing
 For my data, I used the Stanford Light Field Archive chess dataset.
 This contains 289 rectified images.
 Since each image had shape `(800, 1400, 3)`, I reorganized all the images in the dataset into a tensor of size `(17, 17, 800, 1400, 3)` since the images were photographed from a 17x17 grid.

-The depth refocusing procedures was as follows.
+The depth refocusing procedure was as follows.
 The center image's position in the grid is `(8, 8)`.
 I iterated through each of the 289 images using a double for loop.
 For each image, I calculated the distance between it and the center image.
 I scaled the distances by a chosen `depth_factor` to produce the offsets that the images were shifted by.
 Using a `depth_factor` scalar made it easier to control the shift linearly (vs. using `alpha` to shift exponentially, as the paper describes).
 I then actually shifted the images using `np.roll` in both the x- and y-directions.
 I repeated the steps before for each image (where the center image will remain unshifted).
 Then, I averaged all of the shifted images together.

 Here are my results for shifted at a few selected depth factors.